Looking for indoor playgrounds in Chicago? Here are our favorite indoor play spaces near Chicago.

 Kids don't mind the traffic at Hello Baby.

-Indoor Play Areas for Kids on the South Side and Downtown Chicago
+Indoor Playgrounds on the South Side and Downtown Chicago

 A free play space in Woodlawn just for babies up to age 3 (with their caregivers), Hello Baby is a bright, welcoming spot packed with books, educational toys, and space for physical play.
 Regular storytimes and sing-alongs make this a sweet neighborhood hub for littles.